TamaMcGlinn/hello_pico/README.md

 run
 ```

-And then when any edits have been made to the code, do `make build` again, then pause the debugger, and give gdb the `load` command.
+When edits have been made to the code, do `make build` again, pause the debugger, and give gdb the `load` command.
-In VSCode you can enter `load` in the Debug console.
-If using [vimspector](https://github.com/puremourning/vimspector),
+In VSCode you can enter `load` in the Debug console to do that.
+If using vimspector,
 enter `-exec load` in the vimspector console.